ChrisH2727/Milestone-2/README.md

 Colours will be used to guide the user to make the correct assocaitions between information presented by the web page.

+Since preparing the wireframes described above a footer has been introduced to the page showing the authors contact details.
+The screenshots throughout the remainder of this document will depict the footer.

 ## 3.0 Features

 ### 3.1 Features Implemented

-#### 3.1.1 Section 1 - The Task Entry Table
+#### 3.1.1 The Task Entry Table

-* As the user completes the entry of one line in the task entry table, a new blank line appears automatically.
+- As the user completes the entry of one row in the task entry table, a new blank row appears without a further request.

-* The user may enter as many tasks as are required to plan the complete project
+- The user may enter as many tasks as are required to plan the complete project.

+- The user may select any date as the first start date: a past date, the present date or a future date.

-* Task numbers are automatically numbered from 1.
+- Task numbers are automatically numbered from 1.

-* Only the start date assocaited with the first task may be entered by the user.
+- Only the start date assocaited with the first task may be entered by the user.

-* The start date associated with the first task may be in the past or in the future.
+- The start date associated with the first task may be in the present, past or in the future.

-* Best case, worst case and most likely case dates are automatically determined for each task based on the non working days selected .
+- Best case, worst case and most likely case dates are automatically determined for each task based on the non project days selected.

-* The user may change either the best case duration, most likely case duration and worst case duration at any time and the associated dates will be recalculated.
+- The user may change either the best case duration, most likely case duration and worst case duration at any time after they have been initially entered and the associated completion dates will be recalculated.

-* All tasks have a best case finish to best case start relationship with the subsequent task.

-* With the exception of the first task, start date of a task is the next working day following the worst case finish date of the previous task.
-If the worst case finish date of a task falls on a Friday and Saturday and Sunday have been selected as non workng days, then the start date of the next task will be for the Monday.
+- The start date of every tasks is the next project day following the worst case completion day of the previous task.
+If the worst case finish date of a task falls on a Friday and Saturday and Sunday have been selected as non project days, then the start date of the next task will be the following Monday.

-* Until atleast one task is fully entered, the submit button is greyed out and disabled to prevent the simualtion from running.
+- Until at least one task is fully entered, the submit button remains greyed out and disabled to prevent the simualtion from running.

-* Selecting fewer or more non working days using the non working days buttons causes the calculated best case, most likely case and worst case dates displayed by the task entry table to be recalculated.
+- Selecting fewer or more non project days using the non project days buttons causes the calculated best case, most likely case and worst case dates displayed by the task entry table to be recalculated.

-* During simulation runs, the Non Working Days and Simulation run buttons are greyed out and disabled to prevent errors while running the simulation algorthm.
+- During simulation runs, the Non Project Days and Simulation run buttons are greyed out and disabled to prevent errors while running the simulation algorthm.

-* The Best Case duration, Most Likely Case duration and Worst Case duration are checked to confirm that Best Case duration <  Most Likely Case duration < Worst Case duration.
-A new task line will not be added to the task table is this is not true.
-The user is alerted to this error.

-* If the user fails to enter a task description, a task line will not be added to the task table.
-The user is alerted to this error.
+- Task table entries are error checked after the worst case duration is entered.

+- A blank task row will not become available until the user has corrected all errors.

-* Task table errors may be corrected at any time and in any order.
+- Task table errors may be corrected at any time after initial entry and in any order.

-* The restart button is always enabled and when clicked, reloads the complete page.
+- The restart button is always enabled and when clicked, reloads the complete page.

-#### 3.1.2 Section 2 - Non Project Days & Simulation Runs Buttons
+#### 3.1.2 Non Project Days & Simulation Runs Buttons

-* The user may select from between 1000 and 10000 simulation runs as informed by the legend on the buttons.
-The default is set to 1000 simulation runs
+- The user may select from between 500 and 10000 simulation runs as informed by the legend on the buttons.
+The default is set to 500 simulation runs.

+- The lower the number of simuation runs selected the faster the simulation will execute, however the less accurate the resulting risk profile plot.
+The higher the number of simulation runs, the longer the simulation takes to execute, but the more accurate the risk profile plot.
+This may only be obvious on slower machines.

-* When a **Simulations Runs** button is clicked, it turns from green to red to inidicate that it is active.
+- When a Simulation Runs button is clicked, it turns from green to red to inidicate that it is active.
+All other Simulation Runs buttons will turn green.

-* Clicking on a **Simulation Runs** button turning it red, turns all other **Simuation Runs** buttons green.

-* After clicking the Start button to commence the simulation, the **Simulation Runs** buttons are disabled and greyed out.
+- After clicking the Start button to commence the simulation, the Simulation Runs buttons are disabled and greyed out.
 This is to prevent errors occuring during the simulation.
-When the simulations has completed, the **Simulation Runs buttons** are reenabled and returned to their red/green status.
+When the simulations has completed, the Simulation Runs buttons are reenabled and returned to their red/green status.

-* The user may select any of the days in the week as non project days using the **Non Project Days** buttons.
+- The user may select any of the days of the week as non project days using the Non Project Days buttons.

-* When the user clicks on one of the **Non Project Days** buttons, it's colour changes from green to red to inidicate that the day of the week is now a non project day.
+- When the user clicks on one of the Non Project Days buttons, it's colour changes from green to red to inidicate that the day of the week is now a non project day.

-* Changes to **Non Project Days** are reflected in the Best Case, Most Likely Case and Worst Case task completion dates shown by the task table.
+- Changes to Non Project Days are reflected in the calculation of the Best Case, Most Likely Case and Worst Case task completion dates shown by the task table.

-* Saturday and Sunday are pre-selected as non working days on start-up, but may be made working days if required.
+- Saturday and Sunday are pre-selected as non project days on start-up, but may be made project days if required.

-* If the user attempts to select all 7 week days as non project dayws, then Monday will automatically be selected as the only working day.
+- If the user attempts to select all 7 week days as non project days, then Monday will automatically be selected as the only project day.
 The user will be informed of the error through an error message.
-Selection all 7 days of the week as non working days could result in a catastrophic failure and therfore is prevented.
+Selection all 7 days of the week as non project days could result in a catastrophic failure and therfore is prevented.

-* Adding or subtracting Non working days does not restart the simulation.
+- Adding or subtracting non project days does not restart the simulation.
 The Start button must be clicked for this to happen.

+- Hovering over any button provides the user with a positive response increasing its brightness.

-#### 3.1.3 Section 3 - Timeline Plot & Probability Plot
+#### 3.1.3 Timeline Plot & Risk Profile Plot

-* The timeline plot is created using the Google Charts timeline API.
+- The timeline plot is created using the Google Charts timeline API.

-* The timeline plot is constructed to make the Best Case duration, Most Likely Case duration and Worst Case duration for a given task appear on one line.
+- The timeline plot is constructed to make the Best Case duration, Most Likely Case duration and Worst Case duration for a given task appear on one line.

-* Hovering over a given line displays the start and finish dates assocaited with that task.
+- Hovering over a given line displays the start and finish dates assocaited with that task.

-* The probability plot is created using the Google Charts scratter plot API.
+- The probability plot is created using the Google Charts scratter plot API.

-* The probability plot shows the completion date for the entire project versus the probability of this occuring given the best case, most likely case and worst case task duration days provided in the task entry table.
+- The probability plot shows the completion date for the entire project versus the probability of this occuring given the best case, most likely case and worst case task duration days provided in the task entry table.

-* Hovering above a data point on the probability plot displays the project completion date and the probability of achieving the completion date.
+- Hovering above a data point on the probability plot displays the project completion date and the probability of achieving the completion date.

+- The date format displayed by the plots dd/mm/yy is the same as displayed by the task entry table.

 #### 3.1.4  Alert Modal Window

-* The alert modal window appears when one of the following error conditions is detected:
+- The alert modal window appears when one of the following error conditions is detected:

-* No start date has been entered into the task table against the first task.
+- No start date has been entered into the task table against the first task.

-* A task description has not been provided against a given task in the task entry table.
+- A task description has not been provided against a given task in the task entry table.

-* The best case duration < most likely case duration < worst case duration.
+- The best case duration < most likely case duration < worst case duration.

-* An irrecoverable error is detected in the task entry table prior to plotting.
+- An irrecoverable error is detected in the task entry table prior to plotting.
 Note that plotting will not proceed should this be detected

 * The user attempts to selected all the days of the week as non project days.